Placing an order

 - Idempotency: The

-will return the previously created order, and retry logic can be safely implement with the place order endpoint. - Secure Handling: The
+external_order_idis idempotent in the place order endpoint.
+This means that subsequent API calls for a partner using the sameexternal_order_idwill return the previously created order, and retry logic can be safely implement with the place order endpoint. - Secure Handling: The

-.
+deeplink_urlgrants the holder the right to claim the token associated with theclaim_code.
 Therefore, it should only be accessible to the correct user.

-Updated 8 months ago
+Updated 3 months ago